jaydenlin/node-async-require-loader/README.md

 npm install --save node-async-require-loader
 ```

 * Use directly in the js file.
+(Not recommed)
 ```js
 require("node-async-require-loader!remote-content.ajs");

 ```

-* Set up the webpack.config.js
+* Or Set up the webpack.config.js
 ```js
     module: {
         loaders: [{